 Tommy Wiseau spliced in a slew of establishing shots of San Francisco in The Room, but the movie was filmed in LA.
 This might have been forgivable if it had been more well done, but Wiseau—who claims in interviews to love San Francisco—filmed this in a way that reveals he must have never spent much time in SF, or even been there at all, perhaps.
 In addition to a very improbable scene of the lead character returning home from work on a cable car line that obviously could not exist, the rooftop scene in The Room is done using a "green screen".
 As the apartment building appears in the film, backgrounded by a postcard skyline view, the apartment building would have to be built out in the middle of the bay, or maybe on Alcatraz.
 It would look ridiculous to any San Francisco resident.

 North Texas is essentially a prairie with hills to the south and woods to the east.
-Yet according to the first The X-Files movie, there is a desert just outside of Dallas where the government sets up camp to research an alien creature found there.
+Yet according to The X-Files: Fight the Future movie, there is a desert just outside of Dallas where the government sets up camp to research an alien creature found there.

 Even though The Jackie Chan film Who Am I? is filmed on location in Rotterdam, many random citizens shout out English curse words when Chan runs them over while trying to flee from the people who try to follow him.